msam13/SecuritySpectrum/SecurityInCloud/basics.md

 ## Security in Devops

-In DevOps, everyone in product pipeline is focused on CUSTOMER Product manager - engagement and retention ratios Developers - ergonomics and usabilty
+In DevOps, everyone in product pipeline is focused on CUSTOMER <br>
+Product manager - engagement and retention ratios <br>
+Developers - ergonomics and usabilty <br>
-Operators - uptime and response times
+Operators - uptime and response times <br>

-In contrast, security teams focus on security centric goals like, Compliance with security standard
+In contrast, security teams focus on security centric goals like, <br>
+- Compliance with security standard <br>
-Number of security incidents
+- Number of security incidents <br>
-count of unpatched vulnerabilities on production systems
+- count of unpatched vulnerabilities on production systems <br>

 This disconnect in goal hurts communication and efficiency.
 For example, To meet goals, developer and operators ignore security recommendations. security team blocks projects making use of unsafe techinques and recommends unrealistic solutions